rust-bitcoin/rust-bitcoinconsensus/README.md

 [![Status](https://travis-ci.org/rust-bitcoin/rust-bitcoinconsensus.png?branch=master)](https://travis-ci.org/rust-bitcoin/rust-bitcoinconsensus)

-# Bitcoin's libbitcoinconsensus with Rust binding
+# Bitcoin's `libbitcoinconsensus` with Rust bindings

-This project builds libbitcoinconsensus library from Bitcoin's C++ sources using cargo and offers Rust binding to its API.
+This project builds the `libbitcoinconsensus` library from Bitcoin's C++ sources using cargo and provides Rust bindings to its API.

-Libbitcoinconsenus allows transaction verification using Bitcoins unique script engine.
+`libbitcoinconsensus` allows transaction verification using Bitcoin's unique script engine.
-Bitcoin enabled applications SHOULD use libbitcoinconsensus library to avoid accepting transactions that the Bitcoin network nodes would not.
+Bitcoin enabled applications SHOULD use the `libbitcoinconsensus` library to avoid accepting transactions that the Bitcoin network nodes would not accept.

-This project simplifies Rust developer's life by creating the libbitcoinconsensus library with cargo.
+This project simplifies a Rust developer's life by creating the `libbitcoinconsensus` library with cargo.
 No need to deal with the archaic C++ toolchain directly.
-This also simplifies cross-compiling the consenus library e.g. for a mobile application.
+This also simplifies cross-compiling the consensus library e.g., for a mobile application.

-Libbitcoinconsenus refers to code from another library [secp256k1](https://github.com/bitcoin-core/secp256k1).
+`libbitcoinconsensus` refers to code from another library [secp256k1](https://github.com/bitcoin-core/secp256k1).
-A snapshot of that library is also included into Bitcoin sources, therefore it could be backed into libbitcoinconsenus.
+A snapshot of that library is also included in the Bitcoin sources, therefore it could be baked into `libbitcoinconsensus`.
 A typical Bitcoin enabled application will however want to access further secp256k1 functions.
-The project [rustc-secp256k1](https://github.com/rust-bitcoin/rust-secp256k1) offers a cargo build and Rust bindings, therefore decided to depend on that instead of compiling the Bitcoin embedded sources into libbitcoinconsensus.
+The project [rust-secp256k1](https://github.com/rust-bitcoin/rust-secp256k1) offers a cargo build and Rust bindings, therefore we depend on that instead of compiling the Bitcoin embedded sources into `libbitcoinconsensus`q.
 This introduces a risk, since a difference between the two secp256k1 sources could break consensus with Bitcoin.

 ## Build